MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/handling-control-requests.md

 ## Completing Requests

+The client driver must complete each NETREQUEST that it receives.
+Otherwise, the control request is left in a pending state.

 * To complete a control request and specify only completion status, call [**NetRequestCompleteWithoutInformation**](netrequestcompletewithoutinformation.md) from the OID handler.

     ```cpp